 Here are several engaging activities and experiences offered throughout the season that will allow you to dig deeper into the natural science, architecture, landscape design and history of Stan Hywet and the Seiberling family.

 These activities are available for individuals, families and groups.
-For school and group information, pricing and scheduling, contact Pamela Courrier in group sales at email@example.com or 330-315-3284.
+For school and group information, pricing and scheduling, contact Sean McAllister in group sales at email@example.com or 330-315-3284.

 Don’t just walk the grounds; explore them in depth by going on a Quest!
-Stan Hywet has partnered with our friends at the Cuyahoga Valley National Park and The Ohio and Erie Canalway to create scavenger hunts called “Ohio & Erie Canalway Quests” where guests of all ages follow a series of clues to locate a hidden “treasure box.”
+Stan Hywet has partnered with our friends at the Cuyahoga Valley National Park to create scavenger hunts called “Ohio & Erie Canalway Quests” where guests of all ages follow a series of clues to locate a hidden “treasure box.”

 Follow clues to uncover overlooked features and locations via three Quests that tell three unique stories about the creation of the Seiberling Estate.

 • Designing the Landscape Quest - Explore favorite spots and discover more “hidden” features with Stan Hywet’s landscape designer, Warren Manning.